sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

     pub vertex_buffer: wgpu::Buffer,
     pub index_buffer: wgpu::Buffer,
     pub num_elements: u32,
-    pub material: Option<usize>,
+    pub material: usize,
 }
 ```

 The `Material` is pretty simple, it's just the name and one texture.
 Our cube obj actually has 2 textures, but one is a normal map, and we'll get to those [later](./intermediate/normal-mapping).
 The name is more for debugging purposes.

 `Mesh` holds a vertex buffer, an index buffer, and the number of indices in the mesh.
-We're using an `Option<usize>` for the material, as not all meshes are guaranteed to have a material.
+We're using an `usize` for the material.
 This `usize` will be used to index the `materials` list when it comes time to draw.

 With all that out of the way, we can get to loading our model.